Want to experience all Barbados has to offer?

-It is probably one of the prettiest and most breathtaking parishes on the island with a dramatic coastline and steep hills cliffs sweeping over the crashing Atlantic Ocean.
+St. Joseph is located on the east coast of Barbados.
+It is probably one of the prettiest and most breathtaking parishes on the island with dramatic coastline and steep hills cliffs sweeping over the crashing Atlantic Ocean.

 Here you will find the well-known tourist destination of Bathsheba, where you’ll also find the infamous surfing spot called the ‘Soup Bowl‘ which attracts top international pro surfers every year.